University of Oregon Notice of Privacy Practices

 - For regulatory compliance.
 We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we are complying with federal privacy law.

 - For responding to lawsuits or legal actions.
-We can share health information about you in response to a court or administrative order, or in response to a subpoena.
+We can share health information about you in response to a court or administrative order, in response to a subpoena, or as otherwise required by state or federal law.
 It is important to note that if legal action is anticipated or if the University is served with a subpoena, you may have additional protections as described in the Confidentiality of Client/Patient Health Care and Survivors’ Services Information policy (a hardcopy of this policy is available upon request and/or you may visit the university website for this policy: policies.uoregon.edu/III.05.02).

 Additional protection for certain types of information.
 There are extra legal protections for health information about sexually transmitted diseases, drug and alcohol abuse treatment records, mental health records, and HIV/AIDS information.
 When required by law, we will not share this type of information without your written permission.
 In certain circumstances, a minor (under 18 years of age) patient’s health information may receive additional protections.